dan-r/HomeAssistant-Ohme/README.md

 From the Home Assistant Integrations page, search for and add the Ohme integration.

 ### Social Logins
-If you created your Ohme account through an Apple, Facebook or Google account, you will need to set a password in the Ohme app.
+If you created your Ohme account through an Apple, Facebook or Google account, you will need to set a password to use this integration.

-Open the menu in the Ohme app (☰) and note the email address shown under your name.
-This is your login email address and may differ from what you expect.

-To set a password, open **Settings** from this menu and click **Account Details > Change Password**.
-Thanks to [EV Nick](https://www.youtube.com/c/NicolasRaimo) for these instructions.
+Visit the [password reset](https://api.ohme.io/fleet/index.html#/authentication/forgotten-password) page and enter the email address associated with your social account.
+You can then use this new password to log into the integration.

 ## Entities
 This integration exposes the following entities: